raine/ramda-cli/README.md

 ```
 Usage: ramda [options] [function] ...

+  -f, --file String         read a function from a js/ls file instead of args; useful for
+                            larger scripts
   -c, --compact             compact JSON output
   -s, --slurp               read JSON objects from stdin as one big list
-  -S, --unslurp             unwraps a list before output so that each item is
+  -S, --unslurp             unwraps a list before output so that each item is formatted and
-                            formatted and printed separately
+                            printed separately
   -i, --input-type String   read input from stdin as (one of: raw)
   -o, --output-type String  format output sent to stdout (one of: pretty, raw, csv, tsv)
   -p, --pretty              pretty-printed output with colors, alias to -o pretty